Philadelphia Arena: Historic events and professional sports

 The arena was the site of several historic sporting events, including the professional debut of Sonja Henie, fresh from her triumph in the 1936 Winter Olympics.
 Roy Rogers, cowboy movie star, performed in his first rodeo at the Philadelphia arena in 1943.
-The Roy Rogers Rodeo played the Arena every season for more than 20 years, and in 1946, when a young cowgirl died after riding a bucking bronco, her funeral was held there.
-Rogers and the Sons of Pioneers sang "Roundup in the Sky", and after the closing prayer, everybody rode out to the cemetery.
-It was also the home of the Philadelphia Sports Writers Association Banquet.
-Professionally, the arena was the home of the Philadelphia Quakers of the NHL in their only season, 1930–1931, as well as home ice for several minor league hockey teams such as the Philadelphia Arrows, Philadelphia Ramblers, the Philadelphia Comets, the Philadelphia Falcons/Philadelphia Rockets and the Philadelphia Ramblers (EHL), as well as the Philadelphia Warriors and part-time home of the Philadelphia 76ers of the NBA when the Philadelphia Convention Center was unavailable.
+The Roy Rogers Rodeo played the Arena every season for more than 20 years.
+In 1946, when a young cowgirl died after riding a bucking bronco, her funeral was held there and both Rogers and The Sons of Pioneers sang "Roundup in the Sky".
+After the closing prayer, the performers rode out to the cemetery on horseback.
+The Arena was the home of The Philadelphia Sports Writers Association Banquet.
+Professionally, the arena was the home to the NHLPhiladelphia Quakers in their only season, 1930–1931, as well as home ice for several minor league hockey teams such as the Philadelphia Arrows, Philadelphia Ramblers, the Philadelphia Comets, the Philadelphia Falcons/Philadelphia Rockets and the Philadelphia Ramblers (EHL).
+It was also the home of the NBA Philadelphia Warriors, and the part-time home of the Philadelphia 76ers when the Philadelphia Convention Center was unavailable.

 The arena was also a major venue for boxing and wrestling before the opening of the Spectrum.
 Throughout the history of the Arena, such legends as Sugar Ray Robinson, Lew Tendler, Gene Tunney, Joe Frazier, Jack Delaney, and Primo Carnera fought there.
 Several championship wrestling matches occurred there, both for the NWA and the WWWF (including Stan Stasiak winning the WWWF championship belt in 1973, the only time until 1977 the belt ever changed hands outside of Madison Square Garden).
 Roller Derby also was held there, through the team named the Philadelphia Warriors, not connected with the basketball team, owned by Bill Griffiths, the owner of the Los Angeles Thunderbirds and Roller Games.

-"Didja Get Any Onya?" on the album Weasels Ripped My Flesh by Frank Zappa and the Mothers of Invention was recorded at this venue on March 2, 1969.
+"Didja Get Any Onya?" from the album Weasels Ripped My Flesh by Frank Zappa and the Mothers of Invention was recorded there on March 2, 1969.

 Political and other events

 The Arena was not used as much for political and other events, as those events tended to be held at Convention Hall.
 However, many of the city's mayoral inauguration parties were held there.
-Evangelist Billy Sunday spoke there, and before the United States entered World War II, Charles A. Lindbergh gave a speech before an America First Committee Meeting.
+Evangelist Billy Sunday spoke there, and before the United States' entry into World War II, Charles A. Lindbergh gave a pro-isolationist speech before an America First Committee Meeting.

 Triangle publications

-In 1947 the Arena was sold to Triangle Publications, along with the NBA franchise and the Philadelphia Warriors Basketball team.
+In 1947 the Arena was sold to Triangle Publications, along with the NBA franchise Philadelphia Warriors Basketball team.
 This transaction made TV station WFIL-TV (Channel 6), owned by Triangle Publications, the first joint ownership of a major professional sports team and TV station.
 In 1958, a group headed by Tyrrell purchased the Arena from the Walter Annenberg Foundation, to which ownership had been transferred by Triangle Publications.
 At the time of Tyrrell's retirement in 1965, the Arena building was sold at auction to James Toppi Enterprises, a sports promotion concern.